Challenge Vocational Testimony and Rectify ALJ Errors

 Chapter Twenty Vocational Expert Testimony on the Number of Jobs Available at Step Five

 Attorney David Traver earned bachelor and master degrees in vocational rehabilitation with an emphasis in vocational evaluation.
 Professional rehabilitation employment included supervising a large vocational evaluation department where he earned a national award for outstanding rehabilitation program of the year.
 He worked as a government personnel manager before attending law school at the University of Wisconsin.
-He began practicing disability law in 1992.
+He began practicing disability law in 1992, and is licensed only in Wisconsin.

-Attorney David Traver is a sustaining member of the National Organization of Social Security Claimants’ Representatives.
+Traver is a sustaining member of the National Organization of Social Security Claimants’ Representatives [NOSSCR].
+He was awarded the Eileen P. Sweeney Distinguished Service Award by NOSSCR in 2010.

-In addition to representing hundreds of claimants at the Social Security Administration, Attorney David Traver has represented claimants in more than 400 cases in United States District Courts.
+In addition to representing hundreds of claimants at the Social Security Administration, Traver has represented claimants in more than 400 cases in United States District Courts.